 '''

-EXEC SOL
+EXEC SQL

-SET DATABASE EMP = COMPILETIME 'employee.ib'
+SET DATABASE EMP = COMPILETIME 'employee.gdb'

-RUNTIME 'employee2.ib';
+RUNTIME 'employee2.gdb';

 '''

-The file specification that follows the RUNTIME keyword can be either a hard-coded, quoted string, or a host-language variable.
+The file specification that follows the RUNTIME keyword can be either a hardcoded, quoted string, or a host-language variable.
 For example, the following C code fragment prompts the user for a database name, and stores the name in a variable that is used later in SET DATABASE:

 '''

+...

-char db name[125];
+char db_name[125];

+...

 printf("Enter the desired database name, including node

-and path):\n"):
+and path):\n");

-gets(db name);
+gets(db_name);

 EXEC SQL

-SET DATABASE EMP = COMPILETIME 'employee.ib' RUNTIME :db name;
+SET DATABASE EMP = COMPILETIME 'employee.gdb' RUNTIME :db_name;

 '''

-Host-language variables in SET DATABASE must be preceded, as always, by a colon.
-Note
+Note Host-language variables in SET DATABASE must be preceded, as always, by a colon.